2600hz/kazoo/applications/konami/doc/hold.md

 Alice is talking to Bob and would like to put him on hold while she performs a request Bob has made of her.
 She presses her *hold* metaflow number (say `*5`).
 Bob will be placed on hold, and Alice is free to talk without her audio being transmitted to Bob.

-Once Alice is ready to talk with Bob again, she can use the [*resume*](./resume.md) metaflow to be reconnected with Bob.
+Once Alice is ready to talk with Bob again, she can press unhold key (1 by default) to be reconnected with Bob.

 ## Configure the metaflow